prasadshingne/CarND-LaneLines-P1/writeup_PrasadShingne.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming of the current pipeline could be that it may mis identify other features as lines on a sharp turn.
+One potential shortcoming of the current pipeline could be that it may mis-identify other features as lines on a sharp turn.
 This could be avoided by changing the mask shape based on certain conditions.

 ### 3. Suggest possible improvements to your pipeline